avaneev/lzav/README.md

 the uncompressed data may be required, depending on the application's needs.

 The internal functions in `lzav.h` allow developers to implement and test their own compression algorithms.
-LZAV's stream format has the potential to achieve high compression ratios and high decompression speeds.
+LZAV's stream format allows for high compression ratios and high decompression speeds.

 ## Usage